What is the audit threshold for charities?

 April 14, 2023

-If you’re a trustee you need to know if your charity meets the audit limit for charities.
+If you’re a trustee, you need to know if your charity meets the audit threshold for charities in England and Wales.

-It’s your responsibility to meet the Charity Commission’s requirements.
-Depending on your charity’s income and assets this may mean a full charity audit or an independent examination of your charity accounts.
+It is your responsibility to comply with the Charity Commission E&W audit requirements.
+Depending on your charity’s annual income and gross assets, this may mean arranging either a full charity audit or an independent examination of your charity accounts.

-In this article we’ll cover the charity audit limit you need to know and other scenarios where an audit is required.
+In this article, we’ll cover the charity audit threshold you need to know, including the difference between independent examination and audit, and other scenarios when a charity audit is required.

-The audit limit for charities is a key part of charity law, it determines whether a charity needs a full audit or an independent examination of its accounts.
-In the UK the Charity Commission sets the limits and it’s up to the trustees to know them to ensure compliance.
+The charity audit threshold is a key part of charity law, determining whether a charity must have a full audit or can opt for an independent examination of charity accounts.
+In the UK, the Charity Commission sets these thresholds, and trustees must be aware of them to ensure compliance and provide independent assurance to stakeholders.

-Currently the audit limit for charities is £1 million gross income or £3.26 million gross assets.
-If a charity meets either of these conditions it must have a full external audit.
-This involves a full review of the charity’s financial records to ensure accuracy and compliance with accounting standards.
+Currently, the charity audit threshold is set at £1 million gross annual income or £3.26 million gross assets.
+If a charity meets either of these conditions, it must arrange for a full external audit.
+This involves a comprehensive review of the charity’s financial records to confirm that the accounts are properly accounted for and prepared in accordance with accounting principles and accounting standards.

-For charities with income between £25,000 and £1 million a full audit is not required.
-Instead they may need an independent examination.
-This is a less onerous process than a full audit but still provides some level of assurance that the accounts are accurate and up to date.
+For charities with annual income between £25,000 and £1 million, a full audit is not mandatory.
+Instead, they may require an independent examination, which is a less onerous process than an audit but still provides a competent examination and some level of independent scrutiny to confirm that the underlying records are correct and the accounts are accurate and up to date.

-Knowing these limits is key for trustees to meet their legal requirements and keep the trust of their supporters.
+Knowing these limits is essential for trustees to meet their legal duties, demonstrate sufficient financial awareness, and maintain the trust of donors, beneficiaries, and regulators.

 In Summary